Human Organ Trafficking, Black Market Human Organ Trade, Buying Stolen Hearts, Lungs & Kidneys For Cash

 Human organ trafficking is big business.
 It is so big than many governmental officials and police forces around the globe turn a blind eye to the illicit trade.

-Some take an active role in the trade earning them a lucrative bonus.
+Some officials take an active role in the trade earning them a lucrative bonus.
 Many of the organs come from people whom have died of various causes and the organs removed for wealthy clients.
 This also presents a new health hazard for the recipient of the organ.

 Some organs are stolen whilst the person is drugged, whilst other people are smuggled into countries on the pretext of employment opportunities, just to be killed in order for their organs to be harvested.